carson-ricca/smelly-code/README.md

 - Long Method:
     - Long procedures that are hard to understand (implemented).
     - [Rule of 30](https://dzone.com/articles/rule-30-–-when-method-class-or)
-- Message Chains:
+- Method Chains:
-    - Method calling a different method which calls a different method which calls a different method… and on and on.
+    - Method calling a different method which calls a different method which calls a different method… and on and on ( implemented).
 - Too Many Parameters:
     - A very long list of parameters (implemented).
     - Parameter Number from _"Clean Code: A Handbook of Agile Software Craftsmanship"_